rage/java-programming/data/part-1/2-printing.md

 <text-box variant='hint' name='"sout"'>

 Writing the command `System.out.println("...")` can be pretty cumbersome.
 In NetBeans, write on a blank line (in main) **sout** and press tabulator (key to the left of q).
 What happens?
-This small tool will propably save much of your time.
+This small tool will probably save much of your time.

 The animation below illustrates the use of sout-command.
 First, the user writes sout and then presses the tabulator.
 A Magic Trick!